Shadowasders/horiseon-refractor-/README.md

 While in CSS I reworked the classes used, combined them where possible, and reworked the order so it would be easier to read.
 All while keeping the functionality of the website intact.

+This was an exciting opprotunity to polish my skills in HTML.
+Knowing what to look for in finished code will be extremely helpful when writing my own code in the future.
+I also learned a few new tricks in CSS with combo-selectors, and can't wait to use them in my personal projects in the future.

 ## License